Hi Mr Sina,

 Furthermore, Ramses II was not drowned in the sea.
 He lived to be 90 years old and as the autopsy of his mummy revealed he died of arthritis, a typical disease of the old age affecting people who eat too much meat and animal products and not enough fresh veggies.
 (Go vegan!)
 Consequently, the story stated in the Quran that the body of Pharaoh was saved after drowning cannot be true.

 But why would Muhammad say such thing?
-He must have heard the biblical story of the drowning of the Pharaoh and his men from the Christian preachers and the Jews many times.
+He must have heard the biblical story of the drowning of the Pharaoh’s men from the Christian preachers and the Jews many times.
+The Bible does not say that Pharaoh himself was drowned.
 In those days people had no other book but the Bible and that is what they talked about all the time.
-However, Muhammad had also heard about the mummification of pharaohs from other storytellers.
+However, Muhammad had also heard about the mummification of pharaohs from storytellers.
 He thought pharaoh is the name of one king and so the only way he could reconcile these stories was to assume that Pharaoh’s body must have been saved after being drowned and then mummified.
-And why would he body be saved?
+And why would the body be saved?
 Well maybe because he finally became a believer.
 Thus our genius solved the puzzle.
+The Bible does not say that Pharaoh became a believer.
+Muhammad made this up.

 This made sense to him, except for the fact that pharaoh is not a proper name.
 It is a title, like king and president.
 An estimated 332 pharaohs ruled Egypt belonging to 30 dynasties.
 Assuming the Biblical narrative of the Red Sea opening and closing to drown the Pharaoh and his army is true, Ramses II could not have been that drowned Pharaoh.